neo4j/graph-spec/docs/neo4j-type-dimension-design.md

   extra validation is needed.
 Fully supports all possible use-cases.
 - **Cons:** The largest wire-format change - `type` becomes an object for every property, not just vectors, so every consumer that reads a property type as a string must change.
-It also makes a JSON/YAML file far more verbose than the existing graph-spec for types.
+It also makes a JSON/YAML file far more verbose than the existing graph-spec for types as each is now an object.
+Also, because the field is literally named `type`, the scalar case reads as the doubly-nested `"type": { "type": "STRING" }`.
+We could get around this by instead calling the nested value `kind`, but it's still verbose.
 E.g. instead of the existing
   ```json
   "properties": {
     "flightId": {